Confluence 5.1 Release Notes

 File List blueprint

 Use the File List blueprint to create lists of files to share with your team.
-It's great for organising documents, images and presentations.
+It's great for organizing documents, images and presentations.

 Choose 'Create' > 'File List' and then start dropping files onto the page.
 It's that easy.